Early Childhood Cavities

 Oral health problems are a major health issue not only among adults but also among children.
+And, if you find your baby is too young to visit a dentist, you can be wrong.
+Baby's teeth are at risk before even eating his first chocolate.
 Oral health is an integral part of overall health and well being and can not be neglected.
 Negligence towards oral health and hygiene leads to various health complications like cavities, tooth decay etc. and can do permanent damage to the body.

-As already mentioned, cavities can affect people across all age groups including children.
-Baby teeth can easily get cavities and other dental infections if oral hygiene is not maintained.
+If parents have cavities, they can pass it to cavities in kids.
+Baby teeth can quickly get cavities and other dental infections if oral hygiene is not maintained.
 The fact that most children have a sweet tooth increases the risk of cavity formation even more.
-It is hence very important to take proper steps to prevent early childhood cavity formation.
+It is hence crucial to take proper steps to prevent early childhood cavity formation.

 Some of the most common reasons for which children develop cavities are:

-Nocturnal breastfeeding increases the risk of cavity for the same reason.
+- Nocturnal breastfeeding: It increases the risk of the cavity for the same reason.

-Sensitive tooth: if the children feel pain on eating or drinking hot or cold food items, it may be a sign of cavity.
+- Sensitive tooth: If the children feel pain on eating or drinking hot or cold food items, it may be a sign of a cavity.

-Pain in the teeth is another common symptom of dental cavity.
-The pain may either be mild or severe and unbearable depending on the extent of damage.
+- Pain in the teeth: It is another common symptom of dental cavity.
+The pain may either be mild or severe and unbearable depending on the extent of the damage.